Library of Glissant Studies

 Mathieu Glissant (Université Panthéon-Sorbonne, France)

-Jeanne Jégousso (Louisiana State University, USA)
+Jeanne Jégousso (Hollins University, USA)

 Christina Kullberg

-(Uppsala University, Sweden)
+(Uppsala University, Sewden)

 Takayuki Nakamura